ConceptualBlending/monster_render_system/README.md

 Linux
 -----
 Using [MonoDevelop](http://www.monodevelop.com/) as development environment with MonoGame Plugin is recommended.
+If you don't have this installed already type the following into your terminal.
 ```
 sudo apt-get install libmonogame-cil-dev monodevelop-monogame
 ```